theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 7.9.12

+All access tokens of users are re-generated with cryto strong random string.
+As a result of this, all places using previous access token should be replaced with the new access token.
+This may include restful api authentication, CI/CD checkout step using access token etc.

 # 7.8.0

 To use consistent project url for web and git access, OneDev now uses project path instead of project id to access projects via web UI, for instance `https://code.onedev.io/projects/160` has been changed to `https://code.onedev.io/onedev/server`.
 To avoid conflicting with this url scheme,